Natural Baby Life logo (480 x 130)

 Baby armpit cheese (white stuff)

 If you’ve already read the section of this article dealing with cheesy-smelling armpits, then you know that milk and spit can become trapped between baby’s skin and fat folds.
-Although the cheesy smell is unappetizing enough, sometimes the trapped milk can become so thick that you’ll see white, cheesy-looking residue between the folds.
+Sometimes the trapped milk can become so thick that you’ll see white, cheesy-looking residue between the folds.

 This ‘armpit cheese’ can smell terrible and irritate your baby’s sensitive underarm skin.
 You’ll want to follow the same steps recommended above to keep your little one’s skin clean and dry: